buoncubi/arch_skeleton/README.md

 can cancel the goal as well.
 Also, you can change the `test/random_plan_points` and `test/random_plan_time` parameters (detailed below) to tune the behaviour of the planner.

-To last command of the above fragment of code requires the `actionlib-tools` package, which can be installed with: done by typing:
+The last command of the above fragment of code requires the `actionlib-tools` package, which can be installed done by typing:
 ```bash
 sudo apt update
 sudo apt install ros-noetic-actionlib-tools